astronomer/docs/software/telescope.md

 ## Install the Telescope CLI

-Depending on where you want to run Telescope, install the CLI on a system that has permissions for either Docker or your Software Kubernetes cluster.
+Depending on where you want to run Telescope, install the CLI on a machine that has permissions for either Docker or your Software Kubernetes cluster.

 <Tabs
     defaultValue="binary"